DominicTWHV/hilltty-flags/english-lang.md

 Some systems may require you to edit the GRUB configs (at `sudo nano /etc/default/grub` ) for the setting to work, if thats your case, add `GRUB_CMDLINE_LINUX_DEFAULT="vm.nr_hugepages=<YOUR_PAGE_AMOUNT> hugepagesz=2M"` into GRUB.

 After, run `sudo update-grub` to update GRUB, then reboot.

+I have also found that instead of adding 300 to the number, adding 512 instead fixes the `OpenJDK 64-Bit Server VM warning: Failed to reserve and commit memory using large pages.` error.

 ---
 *-XX:+UnlockExperimentalVMOptions*: enables the use of experimental features.